-Simply pull your legs, one to each side and lean your body forward, leaving your head hanging.
-The goal is to allow your head and arms to be loose, and you should stay in that position for about 2 minutes.
+Simply stand with your legs apart and lean your body forward, leaving your head hanging down.
+Allow your head and shoulders to be loose, and stay in this position for about 2 minutes.
 This will cause the weight of your head to act as a pendulum, which may increase the space between the cervical vertebrae and decrease the spasm of the neck muscles.

 2. Apply pressure to the neck muscles

-This technique consists in using your thumb to apply pressure to the middle of the muscle that is sore for 30 seconds.
-Next you have to press the part where the muscles begin, in the nape of the neck, for another 30 seconds.
-During this part of the treatment you can be standing or sitting and you head should be facing forward.
+This technique consists of using your thumb to apply pressure for 30 seconds to the middle of the muscle.
+Then, press the part where the muscles begin, in the nape of the neck, for another 30 seconds.
+While applying pressure, you can be standing or sitting, and your head should be facing forward.

 Physiotherapy is important because it can help you stretch your neck using a technique called muscular energy.
-This involves placing a hand (on the side of the torticollis) on the head and making force by pushing the head against the hand.
+This involves placing a hand on the head (on the side of the torticollis) and exerting force by pushing the head against the hand.
 Hold this position for 5 seconds and then relax, resting for another 5 seconds.
 Repeat this exercise 4 more times.
-Little by little your motion range will improve.
+Little by little your range of motion will improve.

 Massaging the neck using sweet almond oil or some other moisturizer is also a good way to decrease pain and discomfort.
-The massage should be performed on the shoulders, neck, back of the neck and head, but should only be performed in the final part of the treatment, after having performed the exercises and techniques previously indicated.
+The massage should be performed on the shoulders, neck, back of the neck and head.
+You should only perform a massage as the final part of treatment, after using the techniques above.

 This type of massage should not be performed with a lot of force, but you can press your palm a little on the muscles of the neck, from the shoulders towards the ears.
-Small silicone cups that form a vacuum inside can also be used with little pressure to increase blood flow and help loosen the muscle fibers.
+Cupping techniques can also be used with low pressure to increase blood flow and help loosen the muscle fibers.

-Finally, a warm patch can be placed on the neck, letting it act for about 20 minutes.
+To finish off, a warm compress can be placed on the neck for about 20 minutes.

-Medications for torticollis should only be used after doctor's recommendation and usually include anti-inflammatory ointments such as Cataflan, muscle relaxants, or anti-spasmodic medicines such as Ana-flex, Torsilax, Coltrax or Mioflax, for example.
-Applying a patch like Salonpas is also a good strategy to cure the torticollis more quickly.
+Medications for torticollis should only be used as recommended by a doctor.
+This condition can be treated with anti-inflammatory creams like Voltaren, muscle relaxants, or anti-spasmodics.
+Applying a medicated compress is also a good strategy to cure the torticollis more quickly.

 When to go to the doctor

-Usually the torticollis improves after the first 24 hours, and tends to last from 3 to 5 days.
-Therefore, if the torticollis takes more than 1 week to heal, or if symptoms such as tingling, loss of arm strength, difficulty in breathing or swallowing, fever or if you can not control urine or your stools appear, you should seek medical help.
+Usually the torticollis improves after the first 24 hours, but it can last for up to 5 days.
+If the torticollis takes more than 1 week to heal, or if you have symptoms like tingling, loss of arm strength, difficulty breathing or swallowing, fever or incontinence, you should seek medical help.

 How long does torticollis last

-Usually torticollis lasts a maximum of 3 days, but causes a lot of pain and discomfort, making day to day chores very difficult.
-Putting warm patches on the neck and using the strategies indicated above is recommended to cure torticollis faster.
+Torticollis can last for up to 5 days.
+It can cause a lot of pain and discomfort, making activities of daily living very difficult.
+Applying warm compresses on the neck and using the strategies indicated above can help to treat the torticollis faster.

 What causes torticollis